ppkgtmm/ppkgtmm/README.md

 # Hi there 👋🏻

 I am data engineer at propertyguru with around 2 years of work experience in IT industry.
-I used to develop APIs for clients of a software vendor startup in thailand
+I used to develop APIs for clients of a software vendor startup in bangkok, thailand

 <br />
 <div align="center">